PintTheDragon/Buddy/README.md

 Buddy lets you pair up with another player before the round begins, and spawn in on the same team as them.
 This can let friends play together more easily.

 ## Installation
-To install Buddy, just download the latest release at https://github.com/PintTheDragon/Buddy/releases , then stick Buddy.dll in your sm_plugins directory.
+To install Buddy, just download the latest release at https://github.com/PintTheDragon/Buddy/releases (make sure to get the EXILED version, not the SMOD version), then stick Buddy.dll in your EXILED Plugins folder directory.
 After you launch your server, you can configure it.

 ## Configuration
 For the most part, Buddy works out of the box, but you may want to configure it.
-To change the commands and things it says, go to sm_translations and open buddyplugin.txt.
-From there, you can modify the commands/responses.
-To configure Buddy, you'll need to add the config options to config_gameplay.txt (or wherever your config goes if you're using MultiAdmin, etc):
+To configure Buddy, you'll need to add the config options to your EXILED config file (or wherever your config goes if you're using MultiAdmin, etc):
 | Config | Description | Default Value |
 | ------ | ------------- | ------ |
 | buddy_enabled | Enables/disables the plugin. | true |